-Waterloo’s health innovation ecosystem is making a global impact, with 100+ life sciences companies advancing biotechnology, digital health, imaging technologies and more.
+In Waterloo, the health innovation ecosystem is making a global impact, with 100+ life sciences companies advancing biotechnology, digital and AI health, imaging technologies and more.

 With transformative developments like the Innovation Arena and a new hospital underway, our community is the perfect place for healthcare companies looking to grow.